Joao-Ex-Machina/jbcr.pt/content/research/_index.md

 nextprev: false
 ---

-I am a early-stage researcher and PhD student integrated in the HPCAS group at [INESC-ID](https://www.inesc-id.pt/) and the Cyberphysical Computing Group at [INESC INOV-Labs](https://inesc-inov-lab.pt/index.html).
+I am an early-stage researcher and PhD student integrated in the HPCAS group at [INESC-ID](https://www.inesc-id.pt/) and the Cyberphysical Computing Group at [INESC INOV-Labs](https://inesc-inov-lab.pt/index.html).

 You can take a look into my public research profiles below: